ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

--  Several under-the-hood optimizations in data manipulation have been made (reduce copying, etc.) In application testing pvAccess has been able to utilize 96-99% percent of the available theoretical bandwidth of an 10 Gbit Ethernet link which is close to the limit of what is achievable in practice.
+-  Several under-the-hood optimizations in data manipulation have been made (reduce copying, etc.) In application testing pvAccess has been able to utilize 96-99% percent of the available theoretical bandwidth of a 10 Gbit Ethernet link which is close to the limit of what is achievable in practice.

 Client Services